-PC users who also own Apple MacBook or iMac with Magic Trackpad probably aware of the default two finger scrolling feature of Mac.
-That is, while using Mac, user needs to use two fingers to vertically or horizontally scroll a webpage or window.
+PC users who also own an Apple MacBook or iMac with Magic Trackpad probably aware of the default two-finger scrolling feature of the Mac.
+That is while using a Mac, a user can use two fingers to vertically or horizontally scroll a webpage or a window.

-Users who own both Mac as well as PC, and constantly need to switch between these computers might want to enable two-finger scrolling feature on Windows as well to avoid confusion.
-While users who’ve installed Windows 8 on Mac get this feature by default, other users can enable the feature by either changing the default touchpad gesture settings or installing a third-party tool.
+Users who own both Mac as well as PC, and constantly need to switch between these computers might want to enable the two-finger scrolling feature on Windows as well to avoid confusion.

 Step 4: Under Devices, select Synaptics TouchPad and then click Settings to open Properties for Synaptics TouchPad.

-Step 5: On the left-side, expand MultiFinger Gestures, check Two-Finger Scrolling option and then click Apply button.
+Step 5: On the left side, expand MultiFinger Gestures, check the Two-Finger Scrolling option, and then click the Apply button.
 That’s it!

-NOTE: To change the default behaviour of two-finger scrolling, select Two-Finger Scrolling option and then click the Settings icon next to it.
+NOTE: To change the default behavior of two-finger scrolling, select the Two-Finger Scrolling option, and then click the Settings icon next to it.

-Method 2: Enabling two finger scrolling with the help of a third-party tool.
+Enabling two-finger scrolling with the help of a third-party tool

-Step 1: Download the zip file of Two Finger Scroll tool from here.
-It’s compatible both 32-bit and 64-bit systems.
+Step 1: Download the zip file of the Two Finger Scroll tool from here.
+It’s compatible with both 32-bit and 64-bit systems.

 Step 2: Extract the zip file onto the desktop or any other location.